aleen42/PersonalWiki/projectManagement/review/review.md

 #### False

-- A difference between operations and projects is that operations end when their objectives have been reached, whereas projects do not. (*<strong>wrong reason</strong>: projects also end when objectives have been reached*)
+- A difference between operations and projects is that operations end when their objectives have been reached, whereas projects do not.
+    - *<strong>wrong reason</strong>: projects also end when objectives have been reached*
-- A project manager's primary role is to provide the funding for a project. (*<strong>wrong reason</strong>: it's the project sponsors to provide*)
+- A project manager's primary role is to provide the funding for a project.
+    - *<strong>wrong reason</strong>: it's the project sponsors to provide*
-- Questions about how a team will track schedule performance is related to a project's scope. (*<strong>wrong reason</strong>: it's the project's time*)
+- Questions about how a team will track schedule performance is related to a project's scope.
+    - *<strong>wrong reason</strong>: it's the project's time*
-- In order to be realistic, a project manager should always set discrete(互不相連的) goals instead of a range of objectives. (*<strong>wrong reason</strong>: projects involve uncertainty and limited resources.
-Thus they rarely finish according to their original scope, time, and cost goals.*)
+- In order to be realistic, a project manager should always set discrete(互不相連的) goals instead of a range of objectives.
+    - *<strong>wrong reason</strong>: projects involve uncertainty and limited resources.
+Thus they rarely finish according to their original scope, time, and cost goals*
-- Managing the triple constraint primarily involves making trade-offs between resources and quality. (*<strong>wrong reason</strong>: should be between scope, time and cost*)
+- Managing the triple constraint primarily involves making trade-offs between resources and quality.
+    - *<strong>wrong reason</strong>: should be between scope, time and cost*
-- The only responsibility of a project manager is to meet the specific scope, time, and cost goals of a project. (*<strong>wrong reason</strong>: he/she should also facilitate(促进) the entire process to meet the needs and expectations of stakeholders*)
+- The only responsibility of a project manager is to meet the specific scope, time, and cost goals of a project.
+    - *<strong>wrong reason</strong>: he/she should also facilitate(促进) the entire process to meet the needs and expectations of stakeholders*
-- Opponents of a project do not belong to the category of stakeholders. (*<strong>wrong reason</strong>: stakeholders are the people involved in or affected by project activities, and include the project sponsor, project team, support staff, customers, users, suppliers, and even opponents of a project*)
+- Opponents of a project do not belong to the category of stakeholders.
+    - *<strong>wrong reason</strong>: stakeholders are the people involved in or affected by project activities, and include the project sponsor, project team, support staff, customers, users, suppliers, and even opponents of a project*
-- The importance of stakeholders' needs and expectations is limited to the beginning of a project. (*<strong>wrong reason</strong>: through the whole life cycle of projects*)
+- The importance of stakeholders' needs and expectations is limited to the beginning of a project.
+    - *<strong>wrong reason</strong>: through the whole life cycle of projects*
-- Project procurement management primarily involves identifying stakeholder needs while managing their engagement throughout the life of the project. (*<strong>wrong reason</strong>: procurement management involves acquiring or procuring goods and services for a project from outside the performing organization*)
+- Project procurement management primarily involves identifying stakeholder needs while managing their engagement throughout the life of the project.
+    - *<strong>wrong reason</strong>: procurement management involves acquiring or procuring goods and services for a project from outside the performing organization*
 - The primary role of project stakeholder management is to ensure that the project will satisfy the stated needs for which it was undertaken.
     - *<strong>wrong reason</strong>: stakeholder management  includes identifying and analyzing stakeholder needs while managing and controlling their engagement throughout the life of the product*